 6.34.1 Applicability to language

-Except for the case of calls to/from subprograms where the other side is a foreign language, or the case where a Spark generic subprogram or subprogram of a generic package contains formal parameters with default expressions, this vulnerability does not apply.
+Except for the case of calls to/from subprograms where the other side is a foreign language, or the case where a SPARK generic subprogram or subprogram of a generic package contains formal parameters with default expressions, this vulnerability does not apply.

-The first case, for interlanguage calls is addressed in ???.
+The first case, interlanguage calls, is addressed in 6.46.

-In the second case, actual parameters are constructed for the missing formal parameters via the default expression, hence all subprogram expressions will exist and there will be no stack corruption will occur.
+In the second case, actual parameters are constructed for the missing formal parameters via the default expression, hence all subprogram expressions will exist and there will be no stack corruption.

 At compilation time, the parameter association is checked to ensure that the type of each actual parameter matches the type of the corresponding formal parameter.
 In addition, the formal parameter specification may include default expressions for a parameter.
 Hence, a procedure call may be constructed with some actual parameters missing.
 In this case, if there is a default expression for the missing parameter, then the call will be compiled without any errors.
 If no default expression exists for missing parameters, then an compilation error is generated.